 Crete later fell under the domination of the Arabs, in 824, and stayed under it for 137 years.
 During those years the city of Heraklion was founded, first called Handak.
 During the early Byzantine years, several churches and structures were constructed.
 In 1204, the Venetians founded newly fortified cities and conquered the island of Crete.
 They fortified the old castles built by the Arabs and built new castles.

-The old towns of Rethymno and Chania remain intact since the Renaissance, with their beautifully decorated squares, the superb fountains and its fine churches and palaces.
+Rethymno town and Chania town remain intact since the Renaissance, with their beautifully decorated squares, the superb fountains and its fine churches and palaces.
 During those years, the arts flourished such as painting and literature.
 The famous painter El Greco (Domenicos Theotocopoulos) started his carrier in this period and other artists and scholars from Constantinople came to Crete.
 In 1669, the island fell under the Ottoman rule which lasted until 1897, when the great statesman of Greece, Eleftherios Venizelos, negotiated the independence of Crete.
 Crete was declared an autonomous state and, in 1913, it was united with the independent Greek State.

 This period gave birth to one of the most talented writers of Greece, Nikos Kazantzakis (1883-1957).
 Many organizations were also founded for the education of people and schools and libraries were built.